Dr Paul Langeslag

 Paul has also taught Old Norse, German, and four levels of Latin in Toronto.

 Paul is interested in the transmission of doctrine, beliefs, and ideas; Old Testament narrative; and landscape and season in Old English, Old Norse, and Middle English literature.
-His recent book considers seasonal settings as delineations of the societal realm in these three traditions.
+His first book considers seasonal settings as delineations of the societal realm in these three traditions.
 Current research concerns Old Testament narrative in Anglo-Saxon England, and Paul is preparing a book on Old Norse verbs.
 In addition, he is closely involved with all aspects of the Electronic Corpus of Homilies in Old English project, but most especially its technical realization: XML framework, server, database, and website.

 - Seasons in the Literatures of the Medieval North.
 Cambridge: D. S. Brewer, 2015. [purchase]